Blockstream/satellite/doc/tbs.md

 ## Software Requirements

-Next, ensure all software prerequisites are installed on your host (or the virtual machine).
+Next, ensure all software prerequisites are installed on the host.
 If using the GUI, in case some dependencies are still missing, click on the "Install Dependencies" button on the Receiver tab, shown above.
 If you cannot see the button, all dependencies are already installed correctly.

 If using the CLI, run the following command to ensure all dependencies are installed: